yahoo/bgjs/BGforLLMs-Core.md

 - Common pattern for accumulator operations (arrays, counters, etc.)

 ### Actions Required for External Updates
-**All resource updates outside of behavior run blocks must be wrapped in actions.**
+**All signal updates outside of behavior run blocks must be wrapped in actions.**

 ❌ **WRONG - Direct updates in event handlers:**
 ```javascript